llGaetanll/nvim-lite/README.md

 - [x] Only enable mouse for left click
 - [x] Configure file management keybinds in Telescope file browser
 - [ ] Put **all** keybinds in keybinds file, and export them to the right places
+- [ ] Add commit/pull/push support from inside nvim?
+- [ ] Indents don't adapt to the theme's colors, nor does the cmp window
+- [ ] Indent can be guessed wrong if a new file is created and code is pasted into it.
+Somewhere, this config defaults to 8 spaces somehow, and if `GuessIndent` is not udpated with the new file contents (which might be perfect 4 spaces code) it will fall back to 8 spaces.